Commercial vehicle safety and enforcement careers

-Consider a career with CVSE – a future with meaningful work, great benefits, and opportunities for training and career growth.
+Consider a career with CVSE, a future with meaningful work, great benefits and opportunities for training and career growth.

-CVSE enforces acts and regulations designed to improve vehicle and driver fitness to protect public health, the environment, and highway infrastructure.
+CVSE enforces acts and regulations designed to improve vehicle and driver fitness to protect public health, the environment and highway infrastructure.
 The effectiveness of our educational, enforcement, monitoring and inspection programs motivates and facilitates safe operators, thereby securing safer highways for British Columbians.

-Types of Roles CVSE Offers
+Types of roles CVSE offers

-- Must be a Canadian Citizen or a permanent resident.
+- Must be a Canadian citizen or a permanent resident

-- Must have a secondary school (Grade 12) education.
+- Must have a secondary school (Grade 12) education

-- Must have a valid class 5 Driver’s Licence in good standing with no more than 9 demerit points.
-For out of province applicants, you must have the equivalent class of Driver’s Licence in your jurisdiction and be able to obtain a valid B.C. class 5 Driver’s Licence upon engagement.
+- Must have a valid class 5 driver’s licence in good standing with no more than 9 demerit points.
+For out of province applicants, you must have the equivalent class of driver’s licence in your jurisdiction and be able to obtain a valid B.C. class 5 driver’s licence upon engagement

-- Be willing to work shift work including evenings, weekends, and statutory holidays.
+- Be willing to work shift work including evenings, weekends and statutory holidays

-- Be willing to work in a team environment and independently, both in urban and rural, isolated settings.
+- Be willing to work in a team environment and independently, both in urban and rural, isolated settings

-- Must be willing to operate an emergency equipment-equipped patrol vehicle in all weather and traffic conditions.
+- Must be willing to operate an emergency equipment-equipped patrol vehicle in all weather and traffic conditions

-- Must maintain an adequate level of physical fitness.
+- Must maintain an adequate level of physical fitness

-- Must possess a valid First Aid Certificate upon engagement.
+- Must possess a valid First Aid Certificate upon engagement

-- Applicants will be subject to a background investigation including a criminal record check.
+- Applicants will be subject to a background investigation, including a criminal record check

-- For the Area Vehicle Inspectors – you must have a valid Red Seal certificate as a mechanic.
+- For the area vehicle inspectors, you must have a valid Red Seal certificate as a mechanic

 - Educate drivers and carriers on regulations and safety practices